Make a Freedom of Information request

 If any of these apply we will write to you explaining why we cannot provide the information, along with instructions on how to appeal against this decision.

-There is some information that we cannot make publicly available without significantly disrupting the ability of the Council to deliver services, breaching privacy or confidentiality agreements, or endangering public safety.
-The Freedom of Information Act and the Environmental Information Regulations both have a list of exemptions that can be applied in these circumstances.
+There is some information that we cannot make publicly available without significantly disrupting the ability of the Council to deliver services.

-If you feel that your request has not been handled well, you do not agree that the information will be exempt, or you disagree with the suggested cost of providing the information, you can request an Internal Review of the original decision.
+If you feel that your request has not been handled well or you do not agree that the information will be exempt, you can request an Internal Review of the original decision.
 Details of how to appeal will be provided with any response to your request.

 A chief officer will review your case to ensure that the officers dealing with the original request have done so in line with the requirements of the legislation.
 If they decide that information should not be exempt then it will be released.